infitx-org/microfrontend-shell-boilerplate/README.md

 It's built in React / Redux / Typescript and it includes some other libraries.

+This project follows [JAMStack](https://jamstack.org/) architecture and attempts to follow it's best practices.

 - [Prerequisites](#prerequisites)
 - [Installation](#installation)
 - [How to develop](#how-to-develop)